JacobTheis/secret-shopper/PLANNING-DOC.md

 #### Summary and Initial Data Gathering

 The AI will be used to gather information about the target property.
-This will be done by sending a request to the AI service with the target property information
+This will be done by sending a request to the AI service with the target property information.